Hypocisy/RPGCoreV3-Chinese-wiki/Items:-Coloring.md

-Directory: "./../itemmodule/items"
+Directory: "./../Items/items"
-Module: ItemModule, SkillModule
+Module: Items, Skills

 The following colors are possible to be utilized: BLUE, YELLOW, GREEN, RED, WHITE, BROWN, PURPLE, LIGHT_BLUE, ORANGE, GRAY and BLACK (Owing minecraft limitations, these are the only colors which are possible.
 There are no plans on adding support for other coloring.)